krakankrakan/elfinject/README.md

 # x64 ELF code injector

 A simple ELF code injector for x64.
 Uses segment padding to infect a file and will run the code on binary startup.
+For educational purposes only!

 ## Getting Started